MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 This course emphasizes decision making for the multinational firm amidst exchange rate fluctuations, differing tax structures across countries, and political risk via case discussion and analysis.

-An introduction to finance, including the fundamental concepts of financial accounting, corporate finance and portfolio optimization.
-This course emphasizes basic concepts related to both equities and fixed income securities.
+An introduction to finance, including the fundamental concepts of financial accounting, valuation, portfolio optimization, trading and investment strategies.
+The course develops and uses mathematical modeling, statistical analysis and programming tools.
 Credit not allowed for MGT 6078 and MGT 6080.

 MGT 6080.
 Investments.
 3 Credit Hours.

 Introduction to securities markets and study of theory and practice of security analysis and portfolio management concepts as applied to equities and fixed-income securities.
+Portfolio management relies on probability theory, statistical analysis, and computational methods.
 Credit not allowed for MGT 6078 and MGT 6080.

-An introduction to options, futures, and swaps is provided.
+An introduction to mathematical models used to price options, futures, and swaps is provided.
 Concepts of arbitrage, index trading, and portfolio insurance are discussed.

 MGT 6082.
 Fundamentals of Real Estate Development.
 3 Credit Hours.